bthate/genocide/README.rst

 in a static, only code, no popen, no user imports and no reading modules from a directory, way.
-It can show genocide and suicide stats of king netherlands his genocide into a IRC channel, display rss feeds and log simple text messages, source is :ref:`here <source>`.
+It can show genocide and suicide stats of king netherlands his genocide into a IRC channel, display rss feeds and log simple text messages.

-**GENOCIDE** holds evidence that king netherlands is doing a genocide, a written :ref:`response <king>` where king netherlands confirmed taking note of “what i have written”, namely :ref:`proof <evidence>` that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison that make impotent, is both physical (contracted muscles) and mental (let people hallucinate) torture and kills members of the victim groups.
+**GENOCIDE** holds evidence that king netherlands is doing a genocide, a written where king netherlands confirmed taking note of “what i have written”, namely that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison that make impotent, is both physical (contracted muscles) and mental (let  people hallucinate) torture and kills members of the victim groups.

-**GENOCIDE** contains :ref:`correspondence <writings>` with the International Criminal Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatement laws.
-Current status is an outside the jurisdiction judgement of the prosecutor which requires a :ref:`reconsider <home>` to have the king actually arrested.
+**GENOCIDE** contains correspondence with the International Criminal Court, asking for arrest of the king of the  netherlands, for the genocide he is committing with his new treatement laws.
+Current status is an outside the jurisdiction judgement of the prosecutor  which requires a reconsider to have the king actually arrested.

 **INSTALL**